BCYilex/Image-caption-generator/README.md

 Total: 1,463,821 total learnable parameters

 ### Simple RNN model parameters:
+We also created a simple caption generator to compare the results of the above model to it.

 - Feature Map MLP + batch norm: 6,214,268
 - Caption Embedding + batch norm: 878,300
 - GRU: 274,944